trstlabs/intento/docs/docs/actions/ibc-actions.md

 pagination_label: How AutoTX enables automation of assets on any IBC-enabled chain
 ---

 Intento can perform actions on IBC-compatible chains that utilize the Interchain Accounts standard.
-They are submitted by providing an interval, duration, end time, and optional start time in a `MsgSubmitAutoTx` as well as IBC-specific settings such as the `connection_id`.
+They are submitted by providing an interval, duration, end time, and optional start time in a `MsgSubmitAction` as well as IBC-specific settings such as the `connection_id`.

 This is great for both automating actions, such as sending tokens or auto-compounding as well as for orchestrating workflows across chains.
 Developers can use this to automate their protocols and build solutions for end-users to automate their assets.